Anthony Abbing

 Anthony Abbing (May 11, 1870 – April 15, 1912) was a 3rd class German-American blacksmith who died during the sinking of the RMS Titanic.

 Life

-Anthony was born to German immigrants Gerhard Heinrich Abbing (1835–1882) and Catharina Ising (1844–1917).
-Gerhard died when Anthony was 12-years-old and Catharina had to work as a washerwoman until the children were old enough to support themselves.
-Anthony became a blacksmith and accepted contract work in South Africa in 1908.
+Abbing was born to German immigrants Gerhard Heinrich Abbing (1835–1882) and Catharina Ising (1844–1917).
+Gerhard died when Anthony was 12 years old and Catharina had to work as a washerwoman until the children were old enough to support themselves.
+Abbing became a blacksmith and accepted contract work in South Africa in 1908.

 RMS Titanic

-Anthony traveled to Southampton to board the RMS Titanic to return to Ohio in 1912, Anthony purchased a 3rd class ticket and boarded the Titanic on April 10th and was killed during the sinking; his body, if recovered, was never identified.
-After Anthony's death, his mother and siblings filed for administration on his estate in Hamilton County, Ohio which they received in the summer of 1916.
+Abbing traveled to Southampton to board the RMS Titanic to return to Ohio in 1912, Abbing purchased a third class ticket, boarded the Titanic on April 10, and was killed during the sinking; his body, if recovered, was never identified.
+After Abbing's death, his mother and siblings filed for administration on his estate in Hamilton County, Ohio which they received in the summer of 1916.